hallorant/bigmit/z80unit/README.md

 ## Prerequisites

-We require, for tests, that you use zmac from http://48k.ca/zmac.html This code uses many features of that assembler, we require `--zmac` at least for your test code.
-You can build your final program with anything you wish.
+We require, for tests, that you use zmac from http://48k.ca/zmac.html This code uses many features of that assembler.
+We also require you to set the `--zmac` flag when assembling your tests.

 We strongly recommend you use trs80gp from http://48k.ca/trs80gp.html but you don't have to.
 This library is intended to be useful with real hardware as well